The Pointillist principle for variation operators and jump functions: The pointillist principle

+Pointed weak-type inequalities form a third distinct class of inequalities because finite sums of delta functions serve as input to the pointed weak-type inequalities; note that delta functions are not \(L^p\) functions for any \(p\) and give a distinct class of input functions.
+The converse to Carrillo--de Guzm\'an's theorem can fail for $p>1$; see page~121 in \cite{CdG}.

 Grafakos--Mastylo extended Moon's theorem to the multilinear setting in \cite{GM} while Carena extended Carrillo--de Guzm\'an's theorem to more general metric measure spaces in \cite{Carena}.
-It should also be noted that Akcoglu--Baxter--Bellow--Jones showed that the analogue of Moon's theorem over the discrete case $\Z$ may fail; see \cite{ABBJ:fail} and \cite{HJ:fail}.
-It is to these collections of theorem we refer to as the `pointillist principle', taking its name from the Pointillism movement in art.
+See \cite{K} and \cite{MS} for more extensions.
+It is this collection of theorems we refer to as the `pointillist principle', taking its name from the Pointillism movement in art.

 The purpose of this short note is to extend Moon and Carrillo--de Guzm\'an's instances of the pointillist principle to variational operators and jump functions.
-We recall these operators and discuss a few of their basic properties.
+The pointillist principle led to a new proof of boundedness of the Hardy--Littlewood maximal function in \cite{Carlsson} and the best constant for the Hardy--Littlewood maximal function in one dimension in \cite{Melas}, and it is my hope that this work will be used to give new proofs of the \(L^p\) boundedness of the variation of Hardy--Littlewood averages.
+I now recall these operators and discuss a few of their basic properties.